berndprach/1LipschitzLayersCompared/README.md

 Write your own layer of the layers in the `models/layers/lipschitz` directory.
 The layer must be a subclass of `torch.nn.Module` or a callable that returns a `torch.nn.Module` instance.
 The layer should be properly importend in the `models/layers/__init__.py` file.

 ## Manually train a model using the train script
-The train scripts leverages a setting file to load all the requirements for the training (e.g. the model, the dataset, the optimizer, the loss function, etc.)
+The train scripts leverage a setting file to load all the requirements for the training (e.g. the model, the dataset, the optimizer, the loss function, etc.)
 ### Create a setting file
 An example of a settings file is given in `data/runs/example/settings.yml`.

-Create a directory in the direcotry `data/runs` with a name of your choice (e.g. `my_experiment`) and create a settings file in this directory.
+Create a directory in the directory `data/runs` with a name of your choice (e.g. `my_experiment`) and create a settings file in this directory.
 The settings file must be a yaml file and must be named `settings.yml`.

-**Usage of tags**: The settings file uses tags to help the setting parser in initializing the model, the dataset, the optimizer and the loss function.
+**Usage of tags**: The settings file uses tags to help the setting parser initialize the model, the dataset, the optimizer, and the loss function.

 The tags can be deterministic:
 - `!model`